D3konR3kon/alx-airbnb-database/normalizalition.md

 2. All non-key attributes depend on the entire primary key (2NF)
 3. No transitive dependencies exist (3NF)

-The only exception is the `total_price` field in the Booking table, which we've chosen to keep as a controlled denormalization for performance reasons.
+The only exception is the `total_price` field in the Booking table, which I've chosen to keep as a controlled denormalization for performance reasons.
 This is a common practice in real-world database design where strict adherence to normalization principles may be relaxed for performance optimization.

+The database schema adheres to the principles of normalization and is in Third Normal Form (3NF).
+This ensures:
+- Minimal redundancy.
+- Optimal data integrity.
+- Improved query performance.

+## References
+- Airbnb Database Specification
+- Principles of Database Normalization